Dilly White Bean Cucumber Salad

 • 1/2 teaspoon salt

-• Black pepper, to taste
+• Black pepper to taste

-• 2 15-ounce (225 g) can of white beans*, rinsed and drained (about 3 cups cooked)
+• 2 15-ounce can of white beans* rinsed and drained

-• 2 Persian cucumbers, thinly sliced (or 1/2 a large cucumber)
+• 2 Persian cucumbers thinly sliced (or 1/2 a large cucumber)

-• 35 radishes, cut into matchsticks
+• 5-7 radishes cut into matchsticks

-• .75 Oz (21g) fresh dill, stems removed and finely chopped
+• .75 Oz fresh dill stems removed and finely chopped

-• 2 green onions, green and white parts thinly sliced
+• 2 green onions green and white parts thinly sliced

 Instructions

-Notes
+Recipe Notes

 • White Beans: I made this salad with Great Northern Beans, which have a soft and creamy texture.
 Cannelini or Navy Beans will also give you a similar result.
 This salad can also be made with chickpeas, but will not be as creamy.

-• Oil-Free: replace the oil with 2 tablespoons of a runny tahini for a different (but still delicious!) flavor.
+• Oil-Free: Replace the oil with 2 tablespoons of a runny tahini for a different (but still delicious!) flavor.
 You may need to add 1-2 tablespoons of water to your dressing in order to thin it out, depending on the consistency of your tahini

 About the Author